snotskie/ttrpg/md/index.md

 ### Step Two · Choose Motivation
 <!-- _class: creation -->

 The following pages describe **Motivation** options.
-Motivation upgrade options are listed in the **Session Shop** chapter.
+Motivation upgrade options, called "Dedications," are listed in the **Session Shop** chapter.

 As you read the options, begin to describe the life your character had **growing up**, their **current outlook** on the world, and **what drives them**.

 Then, **pick one Motivation** to begin the game with and answer the additional prompts associated with it, or other similar prompts at table discretion.
+If you prefer fewer options, only choose from the options matching your game's Atmosphere.

-Once you've chosen your starter Motivation, **two of your Stats** will begin the game an additional **die size larger**.
+Once you've chosen your starter Motivation, **two of your Stats** will begin the game an additional **die size larger**, as explained below.

 ### Motivations
 <!-- _class: rules -->

 All characters have a Motivation, which has two parts.
-The first is either Carefree, Eager, or Wisened, and the second is either Virtue, Fate, or Capability.
+The first is either Carefree, Eager, or Wisened, representating how you stand out among others.
+And the second is either Virtue, Fate, or Capability, representing your inner belief system.
+Together, these create the two sides of your Motivation, which drives you and connects you to world around you.

 In general:

 - **Stat Increase:** Two of your Stats increase by one die size each, according to the Motivation-Increased Stats table below.
 If one of these Stats is also your highest Stat, then your History Stat is increased instead of increasing the same Stat twice.
 - **Motivation Change:** Profound story moments can change your Motivation, at table discretion.
 When this occurs, downgrade the Stats associated with your previous Motivation one die size each (minimum of d2) and upgrade the Stats associated with your new Motivation (maximum of d10).
+- **Lost Motivation:** Other moments of tremendous character growth can lead you to lose your Motivation altogether while you find yourself again.
+If this occurs, while you are between Motivations, you have the Lost Motivation instead.

 <div>
   <h4>